• Skip to main content

 Note: If you do not see CortanaConsent, create this entry by using steps as used to create BingSearchEnabled.

-After this change to Registry, your Windows 10 or 11 computer will no longer bring up search results from the internet and all your searches in the Start Menu search bar will be limited to your computer.
+After this change to Registry, Windows 10/11 computer will no longer bring up search results from the internet and all your searches in the Start Menu search bar will be limited to the computer.

 In case required, you can always bring back the web search results by opening Registry Editor and changing BingSearchEnabled and CortanaConsent Data Values to 1.